sarveshhhlohi-jpg/MedTech/README.md

-# MEDIGUARD X
+# MEDTECH

-MEDIGUARD X is an AI Health + Insurance Safety OS prototype for structured patient intake, clinical safety review, and clinician-ready handoff.
+MEDTECH is an AI Health + Insurance Safety OS prototype for structured patient intake, clinical safety review, and clinician-ready handoff.

 It is built for a focused hackathon workflow: capture a patient's story, turn it into a structured record, surface allergy and medication risks deterministically, and produce a concise health timeline and doctor summary.